jaromir-sukuba/nvm/readme.md

 ## NVM design, part 2 - divide and conquer

 Designing such an instrument, especially on a DIY base, is a lot of pingponging between mechanical and eletrical design.
 I could imagine how large the thing would be (say, an A4 page size as a footprint) and I knew I had to cram everything inside.
 Choosing a larger enclosure would give me much more freedom and other benefits (like easier dissipation of device heat, helping fight TEMF), but would be impractically large.
-Finding an appropriate enclosure wasn't easy - at first I thought of using G756 I used before in my [DIY SMU](https://github.com/jaromir-sukuba/J-SMU), but I preferred metal enclosures here - because of shielding from electrical interference, and with a steel enclosure even a bit of sheilding from magnetic interference.
+Finding an appropriate enclosure wasn't easy - at first I thought of using G756 I used before in my [DIY SMU](https://github.com/jaromir-sukuba/J-SMU), but I preferred metal enclosures here - because of shielding from electrical interference, and with a steel enclosure even a bit of shielding from magnetic interference.
 Metal also helps with heat dissipation.
 Finally I settled on the 1EP802825 from Modushop.
 That was the right time to take a look at the electrical domain.
 The Earthy and floating parts (separated by an isolation barrier) have to be physically separated in sub-enclosures (that calls for two PCBs minimum) and in order to have easier debugging and modification of the circuit, I decided to separate the floating part into two PCBs.
 One would hold FPGA control, the reference and ADC, while another one would consist of both amplifiers and ACAL circuits.
 Since the enclosure is 80mm tall, there is no problem stacking at least two PCBs on top of each other, via pin headers and metric spacers.
 So, two PCBs for the floating part, one for the earthy part.
 The backside connectors have to be mounted somehow - here I added another PCB.
 The front panel pushbuttons also needed a PCB for mechanical reasons, that resulted in a total count of 5 PCBs.
 I named the PCBs with human names and gave them functionality: